lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     .. note::

-       The JJB Deploy Job is configured to trigger only if the Gerrit comment starts with the `jjb-deploy` keyword.
+        The JJB Deploy Job is a manual job and triggers via Gerrit comment which starts with the ``jjb-deploy`` keyword.

         Example of a valid command in Gerrit comment that triggers the job:

         ``jjb-deploy builder-jjb-*``

         Example of a invalid command in Gerrit comment that would _not_ trigger the job:

         ``Update the job. jjb-deploy builder-jjb-*``

-       JOB_NAME can include the * wildcard character to push multiple jobs matching the pattern.
+        JOB_NAME can include the ``*`` wildcard character to push jobs matching the pattern.
 For example ``jjb-deploy builder-jjb-*`` will push all builder-jjb-* jobs to the sandbox system.

 :Required parameters:

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
-(Generally should be configured in defaults.yaml)
+(Generally configured in defaults.yaml)

 :Optional parameters: